kaivanwong/eslint-config/README.md

 }
 ```

-> You don't need .eslintignore normally as it has been provided by the preset.
+> You don't need `.eslintignore` normally as it has been provided by the preset.

-In the case of monorepo, you need to add `"root":true` to `.eslintrc` to specify the root configuration file

 ### Add script for package.json

+For example:

 ```json
 {